The Wildcats Hockey program is a three-town high school, pay to play, cooperative program serving the communities of

 Wildcat Hockey: Positive Leadership, Hard Work, Confidence, Character.
+This leads to excelling on the ice, in the classroom, and in the real world.

 |View our Sponsors!|